standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 `git remote add upstream https://github.com/jpradocueva/md2html_guidelines.git`

+Then, commit all the changes to your local host:

+`git add .` and then

+`git commit -m "first commit"`

 Then, push the content from the local repository to upstream with: (assuming the branch is called `master`

-`git push --set-upstream master master`
+`git push --set-upstream upstream master`

 Then, confirm that the setup is correct by running: